oblac/jodd-site/doc/db/7+sqlgenerator.md

 # Sql Generator

-SQL generator just helps in building *native* SQL queries: using entity and property names in the query or just using one-liner method calls.
+SQL generator helps in building *native* SQL queries: using entity and property names directly in the SQL query or with using just one-liner method calls.

-There is more convenient way for writing queries that you should use in practice: Template-SQL i.e. TSQL (see next chapter).
+There is more convenient way for writing queries that you should use in practice: Template-SQL i.e. **TSQL** (see next chapter).
+Continue with this page only if you want to learn more about internals behind TSQL.
+Otherwise, please go to the next chapter.
 {: .attn}

 Until now, all queries used by *Db* and *DbOom* were just plain old